 The fries were also ridiculously good.
 I had to leave half of them because by the time I had finished my burger, I was so full!
 I had a few before I ate my burger, when they were fresh, straight out of the fryer.
 After I ate my burger, I noticed a slight change in the texture.
 They were harder and definitely not as good as in the beginning.
 That’s why I recommend eating a few fries before diving into the burger.

 After I finished, I saw the waiter coming out with an armload of burger dishes – definitely a crowd-pleaser!
+If someone asked me where they could find the best burger in LA, Horses would immediately come to mind.

 For dessert, I saw on Instagram a picture of the Sunset Mess.
 I was curious and thought about ordering it, so I asked the waiter.
 “Unfortunately it’s not on the menu anymore.
 We took it off last week”, he said.
+What a bummer!

 Have you been to Horses?
 What was your experience like?